 Richard Simpkins/Marie Bartlett

-Have you undertaken any initial c onsultation on the e need for this pressure to be included in the MTFP?

-Name Organisation/ department Date
+Monard ompkins/mane bartiett

 •

+Have you undertaken any initial ?

+Name Organisation n/ department Date

-Has the specific budget pressure been consulted on?
+Has the specific budget prossure a boon consulted on?

+Has the specific budget pressure Function ahangaa mada?

-Function Date Details of any chan ges made?
+Date Details of any changes made?

-Department Management Team .
+Department Management Team

 Other Service Contributing to /

 impacted

 Senior leadership team

 Select Committee

 Public or other stakeholders

 Cabinet (sign off to proceed)

 Will any further consultation be needed?

 Name Organisation/ department Date

-'

-•

-P'and and a second like D. C.

 Final pressure approved by Cabinet Date:

-Cabinet